javaPaulVI/Json-Editor/README.md

 # Json-Editor
- This is a CLI Json Editor built in Rust
+ This is a CLI Json Editor built in Rust with ratatui tutorial to json editor ratatui.rs ()